FrancoSpeziali/db-wizards/PART_2.md

 In the next tasks, we will create a REST API so that clients can connect and perform actions on our server

-1. Install the npm package `cors`

-2. Add `cors` to your middleware stack.
+1. Add [cors](https://www.npmjs.com/package/cors) npm package to your middleware stack.
 This will prevent the dreaded same origin policy error in your browser.

-3. Add `express.json()` to your middleware stack.
-This will allow any **JSON** sent for example, with a **POST** request, to be correctly read by the server.
+2. Add the `express.json()` middleware to your middleware stack.
+This will properly parse any JSON sent with the client body.

 > Remember to run your middleware before any of your routes!